 - Special Fee:

 Provides the student with specialized knowledge and skills necessary to develop public policy related to emergency management.
-The course emphasizes policy leadership in the are of emergency planning and response as part of the larger responsibility to protect the general welfare of the people community, all within existing federal, state and local laws.
-Prerequisite: EM 110
+Course emphasizes policy leadership in the area of emergency planning and response as part of the larger responsibility to protect the general welfare of the people community, all within existing federal, state and local laws.
+Prerequisite: EM 110 Audit available.

 Intended Outcomes for the course